 The SACK Behavior test reports the fraction of servers that are SACK-capable, and categorizes the variant of SACK congestion control behavior for a TCP connection with a SACK-capable client.
-TCP's Selective Acknowledgment (SACK) option [35] enables the transmission of extended acknowledgment information to augment TCP's standard cumulative acknowledgment.
-SACK blocks are sent by the data receiver to inform the data transmitter of non-contiguous blocks of data that have been received and queued.
+TCP's Selective Acknowledgment (SACK) option [37] enables the transmission of extended acknowledgment information to augment TCP's standard cumulative acknowledgment.
+SACK blocks are sent by the data receiver to inform the data transmitter of noncontiguous blocks of data that have been received and queued.
 The SACK information can be used by the sender to retransmit only the data needed by the receiver.
-SACK TCP gives better performance than either Reno or NewReno TCP when multiple packets are dropped from a window of data [21].
+SACK TCP gives better performance than either Reno or NewReno TCP when multiple packets are dropped from a window of data [24].

 The SACK Behavior test builds on the original TBIT test, with added robustness against packet reordering.
 TBIT first determines if the server is SACK-capable by attempting the negotiation of the SACK Permitted option during the connection establishment phase.
 For a SACK-capable server, the test determines if the server uses the information in the SACK blocks sent by the receiver.
-TBIT achieves this by dropping incoming data packets 15, 17 and 19, and sending appropriate SACK blocks are sent, TBIT observes the retransmission behavior of the server.
+TBIT achieves this by dropping incoming data packets 15, 17 and 19, and sending appropriate SACK blocks indicating the blocks of received data.
+Once the SACK blocks are sent, TBIT observes the retransmission behavior of the server.